GPS Technology Fundamentals in Fleet Management

 Data Processing and Analytics in GPS Fleet Systems

 Advanced method process raw GPS and vehicle data.
 Machine learning models identify patterns in fleet operations.
 Route optimization calculations consider multiple variables including traffic, distance, and delivery windows.
-The system generates performance metrics for vehicles and drivers.

-• Predictive analytics for maintenance needs
+• Predictive analytics forecasting maintenance needs and vehicle issues

 Fleet management data processing and analytics workflow